Why I Became A Birth Doula

 So, despite the unexpectedness of my first pregnancy, motherhood felt ‘right’ to me and the birth of our first son brought nothing but joy and happiness to our life.
 The subsequent birth of our daughter seven years later, followed by the birth of our second son two years after that, was met with equal joy; and being a mother was all that I imagined it would be (and a whole lot more, but that’s another story in itself!)

-I had three very different birth experiences; my first in hospital, my second at home with two midwives in attendance and my third also at home, unassisted but in the presence of my husband and dear, somewhat anxious (understandably) mother.
+I had three very different birth experiences: my first in hospital, my second at home with two midwives in attendance and my third also at home, unassisted but in the presence of my husband and dear, somewhat anxious (understandably) mother.
 All my experiences were positive, although with each birth I learnt a bit more, and I now have a thorough understanding of the many aspects which influence and affect a woman during this pivotal time in her life.
+Updating here to add that, after the birth of our fourth baby in 2018, I can confirm that one never stops learning about birth and how unique and powerful each experience is for all involved in this beautiful process of growing and becoming.

 Over the years, as my babies turned into toddlers and then began school, I found myself constantly reflecting back on my birth experiences.
 I came to realise what a profound impact birth has on a woman’s psyche and self-esteem.
 I felt and still feel empowered, capable and in control of who I am and what I can do, and a positive, successful journey into motherhood has been a huge influence on this.